MagicLeo21/PodcastTranscripts/EnglishPod/[006]Road_Trip.md

 **DIALOGUE FIRST TIME**

+> A: So, are we all ready to go?

+> B: Yup, I think so.
+The car's packed; we have munchies and music, and the map's in the car.

+> A: Did you get the camera?

+> B: Got it!
+Did you fill up the tank?

+> A: Yup, it's all set.

+> B: You're sure we're not forgetting anything?

+> A: I'm sure… we've got all our bases covered.

+> B: Well… let's get going then!
+I love road trips!

+> B: Um… do you think we can make a pit stop?

+> A: But we've only been on the road for ten minutes.

+> B: I know, but I forgot to go to the bathroom before we left.

 **Erica:** Well, she forgot to go to the bathroom.

 **Marco:** Yeah, I hate it when this happens.